T2minator/mbp-tails/README.md

 sudo umount squashfs-root/lib/live/mount/medium
 ```

-Also unmount the other 6 dirs we had mounted:
+Also unmount the other 6 dirs we mounted:

 ```
 sudo umount squashfs-root/etc/apt